 Hemophilia: skeletal manifestations

 Clinical suspicion of fracture.
-Known case of haemophilia.
+Known case of hemophilia.

 Loading Stack -